What To Expect At Your Deep Cleaning At The Dentist

-In some cases, gum disease can be so severe that your family dentist doesn’t have the resources needed to treat it effectively.
+In some cases, gum diseases can be so severe that your family dentist doesn’t have the resources needed to treat it effectively.
 Or you simply don’t respond to treatment like they had hoped.
 With severe gum disease, they will refer you to a gum specialist known as a periodontist.
 Periodontists have extra technology such as microscopes to see down into gum pockets.
-They can also perform surgical procedures like “gum flaps” where the tissues are retracted to access the root surfaces, ensuring a thorough cleaning for particularly aggressive areas of gum disease.
+They can also perform surgical procedures like “gum flap surgery” where the tissues are retracted to access the root surfaces, ensuring a thorough cleaning for particularly aggressive areas of gum disease.
 The periodontist will usually complete the periodontal scaling and then refer you back to your general dentist or have you alternate checkups between the two providers until you’ve recovered.

 Deep Cleaning Recovery Aftercare

 One of the most important keys to success in your gum therapy is the aftercare process.
 It’s crucial to prevent relapse of infection or new tartar buildup.
 Since tartar can form within 24 hours, you need to make sure you’re brushing and flossing thoroughly every single day.

 Since your toothbrush and floss can’t reach down into deep gum pockets, you’ll need to add in a few extra hygiene tricks, such as using a water flosser.
 Water flossers can reach several millimeters below the gum line, flushing plaque and food particles out of periodontal pockets.
 They’re a must-have if you plan to have a scaling and root planing.
 Use it daily and chances are you’ll see even better results once you return for your follow-up assessment.